DiegoLibonati/Calculator-Native/README.md

 1. Clone the repository on your computer using: `git clone URL`.
 2. Go to the APP directory.
-3. Install dependencies using `yarn install`.
+3. Execute: `yarn install` or `npm install`
-4. If you have expo and an Android simulator installed, you can run the app with the command `yarn start` and select the desired option.
+4. Execute: `yarn start` or `npm start` and select the desired option!

-If you don't have expo and an Android simulator installed, search for a tutorial on YouTube.
+- If you don't have expo and an Android simulator installed, search for a tutorial on YouTube.

 ## Description